 The answer of “how long does it take to get addicted to nicotine” will vary by the individual.
 Psychology Today notes that it takes approximately 10 seconds for nicotine to reach the brain and release dopamine.
 The CAMH reports that frequent use of nicotine will lead the brain to adapt at the long-term level.
 So it stands to reason to conclude that it could take as little as 10 seconds to become addicted to nicotine.

-The Mayo Clinic notes that just starting the habit of smoking puts someone at risk of nicotine addiction.
+The Mayo Clinic notes that just starting the habit of smoking puts someone at risk of addiction in nicotine.
 But the Mayo Clinic also notes there are other risk factors, such as genetics, peer influences, environmental surroundings, prior history of substance abuse, age, and a history of mental illness such as anxiety or depression.

 Of these factors, the Mayo Clinic notes that smoking can be inherited in two ways.
 It can be inherited genetically, as the Mayo Clinic has found that certain brain receptors on the surface of neurons are susceptible to high amounts of nicotine.
 That brain physiology can be a genetic code that is transferred to descendants.
 But children exposed to smoking in the home, or to parents or relatives that are addicted to nicotine can be an environmental influence that leads them to choose smoking later in life.